nuyui/kaomover/README.md

 ---

+## tos/tou

+- this script and all its code are completely owned by me. please don’t claim it as your own.
+- kao-mover is made for your personal Sims 4 mods organization. commercial use is not allowed.
+- while kao tries his best, i'm not responsible if something goes wrong. back up your files before using!
+- dont re-upload the script elsewhere claiming it’s yours.

+thank you for respecting my work and letting kao help you organize your mods !!

+---

 ## links
 - [github](https://github.com/yourusername/kaomover)
 - [video tutorial](https://youtube.com/...)

 ---

 <small>this is owned completely by me. i took my time out to write this code and i'll appreciate it so much if it doesn't get stolen or claimed as someone elses, thank you lots mwa !!</small>